New Orleans Pelicans: 2015: Return to the playoffs

-During the 2014–15, for the first time under the name Pelicans, the team qualified for the NBA playoffs with a 45–37 record as the eighth seed in the Western Conference.
+During the 2014–15 season, for the first time under the name Pelicans, the team qualified for the NBA playoffs with a 45–37 record as the eighth seed in the Western Conference.
 They owned the tie-breaker over the Oklahoma City Thunder by winning the regular season head-to-head series, 3–1, and they faced the Golden State Warriors in the first round; the Warriors swept the Pelicans in four games.
 After the season, the Pelicans fired coach Monty Williams.

 On May 31, 2015, the Pelicans hired Alvin Gentry as the franchise's sixth head coach.
 The Pelicans missed the 2016 NBA playoffs, finishing with a 30–52 record.
-They acquired the 6th pick in the 2016 NBA Draft from the draft lottery and selected Buddy Hield from the University of Oklahoma.
+They acquired the 6th pick in the 2016 NBA draft from the draft lottery and selected Buddy Hield from the University of Oklahoma.